akheron/optics-ts/README.md

 ### Prism

 Lenses are great for focusing to a part of a larger structure.
-Prisms come in handy when you want to focus on a branch of a union type:
+Prisms are much like lenses, but they don't necessarily match anything, i.e. they can have zero focuses.

+A practical example isfocusing on a branch of a union type.
+Here, the `User.age` field can be `number` or `undefined`.
+With the `.optional()` prism we can focus only when the value is a `number`, and do nothing when it's `undefined`:

 ```typescript
 type User = {